a student smiling at their cell phone

 “When we know 'the real why,' we can point each student to the resource that best supports them.
 One of the more interesting exchanges that I have heard was with a student who wasn’t coming back for money reasons.
 But when told to 'tell me more,' she said, 'I lost my car insurance, and I can’t make it to campus.'
 The advisor followed up with, 'You are eligible to take classes online,' and the student responded, 'I don’t think my financial aid covers online classes.'
 The advisor was able to clarify the heart of the matter: 'Yes, online classes are covered by financial aid, and I can help you get registered, and we can figure out how to get you supported.'

-The exchange Kathman recaps was done all through texting and took less than 20 minutes!
+The exchange Kathman recaps were done all through texting and took less than 20 minutes!
 Without it, the students may not have stayed enrolled.

 No one likes nagging.
 Whether it’s through email or text, a long message demanding a student complete a dozen tasks is more likely to lead to an eye roll than a response.